11 Questions to think about before spending a marketing dollar

 From there it is pretty easy to analyse the merits of the various tactics which are available to you.
 It becomes easy to work out whether that radio advertising, or Facebook page, or whatever, are likely to generate the types of results you want from your marketing budget and efforts.

 Think first.
-Then act decisively by applying the right resources to the right ideas.
+Then act decisively by applying the right resources to the right ideas, because even good marketing ideas can be bad ones for some businesses.

 Comments (0)